Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 This template linking subtlety is a known problem, and those who maintain the language as their solution have added to the standard grammar *explicit specialization* where you can *force* a version of an otherwise promised template definition.

-If we look again at the **template.cpp** code, it would look something like this:
+If we look again at the **template.cpp** code, one such explicit specialization would look something like this:

 > template &lt;&gt;
 >